 Designed with working professionals in mind, the Master of Arts in Community Development (MACD) will build and develop your capacity to become a successful leader in the civil society and social economy, whether you work or volunteer in non-profit, co-operative or community economic development organizations either locally or internationally.
 Throughout the program, you will apply new skills and knowledge to an ongoing research project for a client in the community development sector.

-have a comprehensive and systematic understanding of the historical and political underpinnings, key concepts, and spheres of practice embedded in the social economy and civil society.
+- with a comprehensive and systematic understanding of the historical and political underpinnings, key concepts, and spheres of practice embedded in the social economy and civil society.

-are better equipped to lead transformative change efforts.
+- equipped to lead transformative change efforts.

-build and manage effective projects, organizations, enterprises and networks.
+- able to build and manage effective projects, organizations, enterprises and networks.

-demonstrate initiative, leadership, and originality in identifying challenges and opportunities for their organizations and the broader social economy.
+- able to demonstrate initiative, leadership, and originality in identifying challenges and opportunities for their organizations and the broader social economy.

-understand key global trends, challenges, threats and opportunities communities face and strategies to address them.
+- able to understand key global trends, challenges, threats and opportunities communities face and strategies to address them.

 In taking the MACD program, you will:

-- Interact with a variety of students from various organizations within the community sectors as well as public and private ones;
+- interact with a variety of students from various organizations within the community sectors as well as public and private ones;

-- Be facilitated by instructors drawn from the university and community-based organizations;
+- be facilitated by instructors drawn from the university and community-based organizations;

-- Engage in coursework with a mix of theory, models and methodologies;
+- engage in coursework with a mix of theory, models and methodologies;

-- Develop practical problem-solving skills and knowledge as they relate to leadership, management, and economic and social change;
+- develop practical problem-solving skills and knowledge as they relate to leadership, management, and economic and social change;

-- Learn through a blended curriculum with face-to-face and online discussions and material; and
+- learn through a blended curriculum with face-to-face and online discussions and material; and

-- Address the strategic challenges in your organizations and communities by providing practical advice and solutions throughout the program.
+- address the strategic challenges in your organizations and communities by providing practical advice and solutions throughout the program.